 No!
 Full Curl is the first in a series that will include at least three books.
-The second novel — “No Place for Wolverines” — will be published by Dundurn in October, 2018.
-The third in the series (working title of “In Rhino We Trust”) will be available in 2019.
-I have at least two more books sketched out beyond that.
+The second novel — “No Place for Wolverines” — was published by Dundurn Press in October, 2018.
+The third in the series — “In Rhino We Trust” — will be available September 30, 2019.
+I have at least three more books in the series sketched out beyond that.

 I’m a long-time resident of Western Canada, and I’ve traveled extensively through the Pacific Northwest.
 I love the landscapes, from rich coastal forests to dry ponderosa pine grasslands to the high alpine.

 I can’t give away any secrets, not only because I hope you’ll share the journey with me, but because only Jenny knows for sure.
 She’s always at least a step or two ahead of me.
 She’ll tackle at least one more investigation in Canada before she heads to Namibia on a secondment.
 After that, I get the sense that she’ll travel, perhaps because of a new love interest, and that she and her Parks Canada bosses will have to sort out their differences.

 I’ve had people ask me if the book is about hairdressing (no) or surfing (no again).
 It takes its name from the horns of bighorn sheep rams.
 If an animal is old enough, his horns will circle around toward the back then back to the front again, passing their point of origin … to form a full curl.
 It also reflects a story that does the same: returns to its starting point.

 For the first few drafts, I struggled with the title.
 But then, Jenny Willson gave me the title.
 When she was talking about a specific place, and the potential for something to happen there, she said “this will be no place for wolverines.”
 Thanks, Jenny!